BLOG

 From a strategic standpoint, it’s worthwhile to explore each classification.
 It will help you identify the best path for your company to travel.
 You can think of the information that follows as your crash course in each methodology.
 Welcome to Innovation Strategy 101!

-Disruptive Innovation Defined
+Disruptive Innovation Definition

 The term “disruptive innovation” is often applied to situations that don’t quite fit the molding.
 Don’t let its perceived broadness fool you—the actual definition is relatively straightforward.
 At least, according to Harvard Professor Clayton Christensen, also known as the “Guru of Disruptive Innovation,” it is.
 Christensen defines disruptive innovation as the process through which a smaller, more scarcely equipped company successfully challenges its wealthier and more established competitor(s).